happy0945/demo-Git/README.md

 # demo-Git
-This is demo class of GitHub
+This is demo class of GitHub.
+This is written by Happy Yadav